EU Signature Levels (eIDAS) and eIDAS Seal – A Guide for Small Businesses

 - European Commission: eSignature FAQ – including eSeal levels

-- eIDAS update: Regulation (EU) 2024/1183 (EUR-Lex)
+- eIDAS Update: Regulation (EU) 2024/1183 (EUR-Lex)

 - ENISA: Trust Services – secure move to cloud